frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/blog-post.md

 ### 2.2 Blog Category

 You can group your blogs into categories.
-To create a new Blog Category, go to **Website > Blog > Blog Category**.
+To create a new Blog Category, go to:

+**Website > Blog > Blog Category**.

 ![Blog Category](/docs/assets/img/website/blog-category.png)